konicapatait/ReactConcepts/src/components/hooks/README.md

     -   To ensure that `useEffect` just called ones, pass second attribute as empty array.
     -   To execute cleanup functions i.e. implementing `componentWillUnmount` in class component, return a function from `useEffect` that will execute when component will unmount  and perform cleanup like unregistering the listeners etc.
-    -   Better to use multiple `useEffect` in a component rather than having a single `useEffect` dealing with all the states in a componnet.
-That will group the related code together and looks much more organized
+    -   Better to use multiple `useEffect` in a component rather than having a single `useEffect` dealing with all the states in a componet.
+That will group the related code together and looks much more organized.

 -   `useContext`
     -   `Context` is a way to pass the data down through the component tree without having to pass the props down manually to every level